puzzle-bbt/bbt/.github/ISSUE_TEMPLATE/custom.md

 ---

 **about:**
-A clear description of the task to resolve the issue create cheklist
+A clear description of the task to resolve the issue -> create checklist, create tabular

 **current:**
 Short and accurate description of current state of this issue, what is solved, what is still not working, update checklist!